There Are Many Jobs That Allow Tattoos

-In a world where tattoos are becoming more and more commonplace, there remains a stigma in many workplaces towards people who sport them.
-For those who have tattoos on their backs, arms, stomachs, and legs this stigma is inconsequential.
+Despite the fact that tattoos are becoming more and more commonplace, there remains a stigma in many workplaces towards people who sport them.
+For those who have tattoos on their backs, arms, stomachs, and legs, this stigma is inconsequential.
 With the appropriate attire, their bosses and colleagues need never know about their ink.

 But what about those of us who made body art decisions that are visible for all to see?
 What about those of us who are perhaps a little bit stubborn and insist on wearing our ink proudly?
 What jobs are available to us?

 Since my first tattoo (a large ship’s helm on the side of my neck when I was 18), I have kept tabs on job opportunities where eyebrows and objections won’t be raised about my appearance.
 I have the great pleasure of sharing with you the substantial fruits of that search.

 Below are lists of over 100 career opportunities for the heavily-inked and proud, including...

 Scroll down to see more than 95 other options.

 Factors That Might Influence a Tattooed Person's Employability